sketchbuch/vsc-workspace-sidebar/README.md

 - Condense description needs link to readme
 - Rename state.state to view
 - See what command wrappers can be removed
-- Handle multiple root folders with the same folder name (labels)